shaokai1209/c-Codec/README.md

 <a href='https://shaokai1209.github.io/c-Codec/index.html'><img src='https://img.shields.io/badge/Demo-Page-Green'></a>

-All source code will be organized and made publicly available upon the publication of the paper.
+All source codes will be organized and made publicly available upon the publication of the paper.